Veterans Claiming Illness From Burn Pits Lose Court Fight

 Leroy Torres served in the Army Reserve for 23 years.
 In 2007 he was stationed at Balad Air Base in Iraq, a city-sized military installation that produced tons of garbage.

-KBR had a contract with the U.S. military to dispose of that trash, everything from tires to batteries to medical waste.
+KBR had a contract with the U.S. military to dispose of that trash,.
 Torres, like many service members, was breathing the smoke from the massive open burn pit.

 By the time he came home in 2008 Torres needed immediate hospitalization for what turned out to be lung disease.